archezinternational/hugo/content/featured/_index.md

 ###### HOW TO GET FEATURED
 **POST**:
-Send us an [email](mailto:featured@archezinternational.com?subject=featured%20request) with your digital illustrations (attach the images .png, .jpg or videos .mp4) + your username
+Send us an [email](mailto:featured@archezinternational.com?subject=featured%20request) with your digital illustrations (attach the images .png, .jpg or videos .mp4) + your username + location

 ----
 **STORIES**: